-[Editor’s note: “10 High-Yield Monthly Dividend Stocks to Buy” was previously published in June 2019.
+[Editor’s note: “10 High-Yield Monthly Dividend Stocks to Buy” was previously published in December 2019.
 It has since been updated to include the most relevant information available.]

 Such stocks to buy actually do exist.
 In fact, they’re more common than many investors may realize.
 They’re also not crimped by catches and restrictions, and their underlying income is driven by very ordinary business models.
 They look just like their quarterly counterparts.

-With that as the backdrop, here’s a rundown of 10 high-yield monthly dividend stocks to buy from a variety of industries and sectors.
+With that as the backdrop, here’s a rundown of ten high-yield monthly dividend stocks to buy from a variety of industries and sectors.
 Some are more familiar names than others, and some are bigger than others.
 Not all of them have been around for a great length of time either.
 Finally, many have taken a beating since the economic downturn.

 Capitala Finance (CPTA)